 - An inability to focus or make decisions.

-- Feeling intensely and unreasonable negative feelings (e.g., shame, guilt, and worthlessness).
+- Wrestling with intense and irrational negative feelings (e.g., shame, guilt, and worthlessness).

 - Slowed or more rapid psychomotor activity (e.g., nervously tapping one’s foot, or slurred speech).

 Let’s work on healing together.
-Contact Thriveworks Littleton today.
+Contact Thriveworks in Littleton, CO today.